 - Challenge: For the class of 2022, 44.2% of students eligible for free and reduced lunch did not graduate within 4 years.
+Class of 2023 data for this student group will be published in the next NSPF rating report.

 - Support: Teachers will review summative assessments and grades to better serve individual students and groups of students and strengthen Tier 1, 2, and 3 instructional practice.

 - Migrant:

 - Challenge: N/A

 - Support:

-- Racial/Ethnic Groups: